Lightningbulb2/faf-lua-vscode-extension/README.md

 # FA Lua VSCode Extension

-This package contains the complete source for the **Lua FA** VS Code extension (publisher: `FAForever`, id: `lua-fa`), built on the modern [vscode-lua](https://github.com/LuaLS/vscode-lua) v3.18.2 wrapper with FA-specific configuration additions.
+This is a Supreme Commander Forged Alliance specific language server, built on the modern [vscode-lua](https://github.com/LuaLS/vscode-lua) v3.18.2 and a wrapper with FA-specific additions.

-The extension is a thin TypeScript wrapper that launches the language server binary, routes LSP messages, and provides VS Code UI (settings, addon manager, PSI viewer).
-All FA-specific intelligence lives in the language server — see the companion `fa-lua-language-server-patches.zip` for those sources.

 ---